DFazeli/my_kubespray/README.md

 Step4) # Run ansible playbook if your inventory file is [hosts.yaml]
          ansible-playbook -i inventory/mycluster/hosts.yaml  -b --private-key=~/.ssh/id_rsa  cluster.yml
        OR
-         Run ansible playbook if your inventory file is [inventory.ini] ansible-playbook -i inventory/mycluster/inventory.ini  -b --private-key=~/.ssh/id_rsa  cluster.yml
+         Run ansible playbook if your inventory file is [inventory.ini] (Do not forget to introduce your nodes) ansible-playbook -i inventory/mycluster/inventory.ini  -b --private-key=~/.ssh/id_rsa  cluster.yml
 ```